 However, now we have another option.
 We can self publish.
 I self publish as well as traditionally publish.
 If you are serious about self-publishing you need

-3. A copy editor – I use my sister Leigh or Caroline Fuller
+- A copy editor – I use Angela Bissell or Ray Collet.

-4. A process for converting word doc to epub and mobi files – I use Legend Maker
+- A process for converting word doc to epub and mobi files – I use Vellum

 1. Take writing courses, preferably creative writing or novel writing.
 Learn everything you can.
 And practice what you learn by writing every day.
 Nowadays many of these courses are available online, which is easy, convenient, and usually less expensive than going to a community college or other physical location.
 Here are my favorite online writing sites (remember most RWA Chapter websites have courses too):